tacyarg/vunbox-backend/README.md

 ## Service Definitions

-> Each "app" in the apps directory is a stand alone microservice.
-Each "app" is designed to serve a specific pourpose.
-We have listed them below.
+> Each "app" is designed to serve a specific pourpose, we have listed them below.

 - `feed` - Arguably the most important app, listens for live socket events from the [Wax.IO](https://wax.io) API.
 - `wet` - Grabs case information from the wax api and caches it locally in the db.